DhakadPankaj/MS-Project/README.md

-This repository is for project on alternative splicicng isoforms
+This repository is for project on alternative splicing isoforms